rome/tools/crates/rome_analyze/CONTRIBUTING.md

 When implementing **new rules**, they have to be implemented under the group `nursery`.
 New rules should always be considered unstable/not exhaustive.

+In addition to selecting a group, rules may be flagged as `recommended` if they should be part of the set of rules that are run in the default configuration of the Rome linter.
+As a general principle, rules should be recommended if they catch actual programming errors (for instance detecting a coding pattern that will throw an exception at runtime), while the more pedantic rules that check for certain unwanted patterns but may have high false positive rates (for instance style-related rules) are left off from the recommended set, and the final user should enable them explicitly in their configuration.

 ## Lint rules

 This gives to the project time to test the rule, find edge cases, etc.